A Finn who wants to see the world

 If someone would ask you, "who are you?", what would you answer?
 What would be the most defining things that make you you?

-I'm interested in philosophy, equality, diversity, and inclusion.
+I'm interested in philosophy, fairness and equality.
 I'm also passionate about reading, watching sports, playing video games, posting meme-y gifs, and seeing the world.
 I hate doing the dishes or filing expense reports.

 I get very excited about things and I'm a starter.
 I don't have patience for grinding or maintaining something for decades.
 I start something, see if it works and then either stop or give it to someone else to continue.